 - Regional Development Policy Committee

 - Steel Committee

 - Working Group on Bribery in International Business Transactions

 Council has designated Brazil, China, India, Indonesia and South Africa as Key Partners of the OECD.
 All Committees are expected to engage with these countries and can invite them as Invitee or Participant without prior Council approval.
 Inviting Key Partners as Associates still requires approval by Council.

-- to Partners adhering to the Declaration on International Investment and Multinational Enterprises: as Associates in the attendant discussions they pay 7,600 euros per year.
+- Associates adhering to the Declaration on International Investment and Multinational Enterprises: 8,400 EUR

 Invitations as Participant or Associate are usually issued for open-ended periods, although exceptions may apply.
 The OECD or the Partner itself may terminate a Partner's status with a 12-months' notice.
 The OECD may also terminate this status immediately if the Partner repeatedly fails to meet its obligations, including the payment of its fees.